 Drummond: Well, was it a normal day, a literal day, 24 hour day?

 Brady: I don’t know.

 Brady: I do not think about things that I do not think about.

 Now maybe that scene doesn’t have much to do with rocks, but any chance I can even tangentially reference that movie I will.
 I look forward to seeing your ROCK interpretations.

 The picture has to be taken between 12:01 PM today and 11 AM next Monday.
 This isn’t a curate your photos project.
 This is a get your butt off the couch (unless you are taking your picture from the couch) and take pictures challenge.

 You can send your images to either email@example.com OR you may text them to my Pixel 5.

-That is all I got, so if the good Lord’s willin’ and the creek don’t rise, we will all be sharing our idea of MUSIC in this place that is created by a computer architect next Monday.
+That is all I got, so if the good Lord’s willin’ and the creek don’t rise, we will all be sharing our idea of ROCK in this place that records my metamorphic change next Monday.